yegor256/blog/static/talks.md

 [slides](http://www.slideshare.net/YegorBugayenko/need-robust-software-make-it-fragile),
 [photos](https://www.facebook.com/yegor256/posts/10208769445463425),
 [video](https://www.youtube.com/watch?v=QMcDa2eyRBY).
+Looks like these DataRobot (the sponsor of the event) guys care about quality and do this with passion.
+There were about 180 people at my speech and the reaction of the audience was rather active.
+What this event can improve is to pay attention to the preparation of speakers and limiting their number to just four.
+They had too many (six) and most of the talks were rather boring, overloaded with text-rich slides.
+Also, the place should definitely be changed, NSC Olimpiyskiy is just a trash.
+To be honest, there previous event in Fedoriv Hub was much better (I would give it an "A").

 <div class="talk-event"/>
+<aside class="venue-rate red">F</aside>
 <img src="https://scontent-sjc2-1.xx.fbcdn.net/hphotos-xlp1/t31.0-8/12716134_10208695417172764_967441772087398479_o.jpg" class="past-talk" alt="DeveloperWeek 2015"/>
 Talk To Your Microservice Via a Chat Bot, not UI;
 [DeveloperWeek 2016](http://www.developerweek.com/);